 Compliance with Section 310 is determined by means of a two-prong analysis, one pertaining to voting interests and the second to ownership interests.
 See, e.g., BBC License Subsidiary L.P., 10 FCC Rcd 10968 (1995).
 The voting interests held by aliens in a licensee through intervening domestically organized entities are determined in accordance with the Commission's multiplier guidelines for calculating indirect ownership interests in an applicant as set forth in the “Corporate Applicant” instructions above.
 For example, if an alien held a 30-percent voting interest in Corporation A which, in turn, held a non-controlling 40-percent voting interest in Licensee Corporation B, the alien interest in Licensee Corporation B would be calculated by multiplying the alien's interest in Corporation A by that entity's voting interest in Licensee Corporation B. The resulting voting interest (30% x 40% = 12%) would not exceed the 25% statutory benchmark.
 However, if Corporation A's voting interest in Corporation B was 60%, the multiplier would not be utilized and the full 30 percent alien voting interest in Corporation A would be treated as a 30 percent interest in Licensee Corporation B, i.e., an impermissible 30% alien indirect voting interest in the licensee.
 Were Corporation A a partnership holding a 40% voting interest in Licensee Corporation B, that voting interest would be similarly impermissible if any general partner or any non-insulated limited partner, regardless of their partnership interest, was an alien.
 See also Review of Foreign Ownership Policies for Broadcast, Common Carrier and Aeronautical Radio Licensees Under Section 310(b)(4) of the Communications Act of 1934, as Amended, Report and Order, FCC 16-128, paras.
 67-72 (rel.
 Sept.
 30, 2016) (2016 Foreign Ownership Order).

 Change #3 – FCC Form 345, Instruction Section III.G., Item 8: Alien Ownership and Control, fourth paragraph.
-The Commission seeks to clarify and simplify the methodology, in compliance with Section 310 of the Communications Act of 1934, as amended, used to identify and calculate foreign interests in corporate applicants and licensees whose stock is publically traded.
+The Commission seeks to clarify and simplify the methodology, in compliance with Section 310 of the Communications Act of 1934, as amended, used to identify and calculate foreign interests in corporate applicants and licensees whose stock is publicly traded.
 Substantive compliance determination, cost, and burden hours are not impacted by this modification to FCC Form 345.
-There are no changes to the FCC Form 345 itself.
+There are no changes to FCC Form 345 itself.
 The former FCC Form 345, Instructions Section III.G., Item 8: Alien Ownership and Control, fourth paragraph, read:

 In order to complete this two-prong analysis, an assignee/transferee must determine the citizenship of each shareholder or else explain how it determined the relevant percentages.
 Corporate applicants and licensees whose stock is publicly traded and widely held have employed a variety of practices, including sample surveys using a recognized statistical methodology, the use of a separate restrictive class of stock for alien owners, and the compiling of citizenship information on each stockholder by the corporation's stock transfer agent, to ensure the accuracy and completeness of their citizenship disclosures and their continuing compliance with Section 310.